The Epstein-Barr virus has been linked to a number of serious ailments. Here’s why researchers think it can increase your risk of multiple sclerosis.

 He decided that “his son’s chances would be best if he could reduce any and all probable cause.”
 During his research, he found several constants, one of which was the presence of EBV.

-A longtime advocate of the EBV/MS connection, Embry mentioned the contribution of another recent study, which found EBV present in the brain of most cases of MS.
+A longtime advocate of the EBV/MS connection, Embry mentioned the contribution of another

 The study suggests that meticulous and thorough examination be made, or this low level of EBV could be missed, skewing data.
 The study also suggests that EBV may infect more than one cell type in MS, including microglia and astrocytes, creating a more dynamic relationship between the two.